The French Australian Review – No 77 Australian Summer 2024-2025

 DOCUMENTS AND NOTES

-Editors, 2025 AALITRA Translation Awards Ceremony
+Editors, 2024 AALITRA Awards Ceremony

-Heidi Bula, French Australian Encounters Number 11, Interview with Heidi Bula
+Heidi Bula, French Australian Encounters 11

 Edward Duyker, Prosper Garnot (1794–1838): An Early French Naturalist in New South Wales